markpbaggett/utk_dc_content_models/docs/source/contents/7_pdf.rst

 When the original object is a PDF, the PDF content model is used.
 This content model applies specific actions related to the preservation of PDFs and its viewing experience.

+As of February 4, 2021, the Libraries has :code:`594` pdf objects.

 The Model and Its Binaries
 --------------------------